Mark-Ball/terminal-app/README.md

 >2.
 Convince your friend to back down
 >3.
 What friend?
 I don't even know this guy!

 Despite efforts to inform the user of available options, users are free to type any string of characters into the terminal in response to the questions.
 The possibility of users entering invalid responses will be handled by an if/else statement where the if and elsif statements handle valid input.
-The only valid inputs are numbers corresponding to the choice desired, with all other inputs including strings, integers other than those corresponding to choices, floats, and nil considered invalid entries.
+The only valid inputs are numbers corresponding to the choice desired, with all other inputs including strings, integers other than those corresponding to choices, and nil considered invalid entries.
 Invalid entries are handled by the else portion of the if/else statement.
 When this happens a message will be displayed to the user explaining that their input was not valid and reminding them that they need to enter a number corresponding to a choice to continue, then the previous question will be presented again.

 An example of the error message is presented below.